Annual Local SEO Checkup

 Schema markup, also known as structured data, provides search engines with detailed information about the business, address, industry type, events, products, services, pricing, as well as location-based offers, and more.

-Since Schema is only used on about a third of all business websites, using Schema can make websites standout in search results and placement, which can boost CTR (click through rate).
+Since Schema is only used on about a third of all business websites, using Schema can make websites standout in search results and placement, which can boost CTR (click through rate) as well as free targeted traffic.

 5. Consistent Channel Information